wp-plugins/the-casengo-chat-widget/readme.txt

 [youtube http://www.youtube.com/watch?v=SE9R3RSPBTQ]

 <li>1.
 Click the gear icon in the upper right, then select 'Settings'.</li>
 <li>2.
 Click the 'Forwarding and POP/IMAP' tab.</li>
 <li>3.
 From the first drop-down menu in the "Forwarding" section, select 'Add a Forwarding Address.'</li>
 <li>4.
 Enter your bespoke Casengo email address you wish to forward your emails to.</li>
 (For your security, Gmail will send a verification to that email address).</li>
 <li>5.
 Open your forwarding email account, and find the confirmation message from the Gmail team.</li>
 <li>6.
 Click the verification link in that email.</li>
 <li>7.
 Back in your Gmail account, select the 'Forward a copy of incoming mail to...' option and select your Casengo email address from the drop-down menu.</li>
 <li>8.
 Select the action you'd like your messages to take from the drop-down menu.
-You can choose to keep Gmail's copy of the message in your inbox, or you can send it automatically to 'All Mail' or 'Trash'.
+You can choose to keep Gmail's copy of the message in your inbox, or you can send it automatically to 'All Mail' or 'Trash'.</li>
 <li>9.
 Click 'Save Changes' and you're done.</li>

 *   **How can I set up email forwarding for Hotmail?**

 You can forward emails from your Hotmail account to your Casengo account by following these simple steps:

 <li>1.
 Sign in to your Windows Live Hotmail.</li>
 <li>2.
 Choose 'Inbox' on the upper right of the screen and click 'Options', followed by 'More Options'.</li>
 <li>3.
 Go to 'Managing your Account' and choose 'Email Forwarding'.</li>
 <li>4.
 Click 'Forward your Mail to Another Email Account', then type-in the email address on the box that says 'Where do you Want your Messages to be Sent?'</li>
 <li>5.
 Don't forget to select the check box 'Keep a Copy of Forwarded Messages in your Windows Live Hotmail Inbox'.</li>
 <li>6.
 Click 'Save'.</li>

 *   **How can I customise the look and feel of my knowledge base to fit my WordPress theme?**